Code-Institute-Submissions/flask-training-calendar/README.md

 * A calendar view where users can view there upcoming workouts on a calendar and change the dates of the workouts by clicking and dragging.
 * I would like to further refine the style, for example on the image gallery for a workout, I would like to make the simple thumbnail grid more visually appealing.

+## Issues

+More time and work is required to make dite navigation a smoother experience.
+For example currently if a user deletes any run, upcoming or completed, they will be redirected to the view for their upcoming runs.
+It also requires too many steps to get to certain views.
+For example if a follower comments on a users run, they would have to click the back button twice to return to the view containg the user's upcoming/completed runs.
+I would also like to revisit the styling on the site & improve the css code.
+Comments are also required on code blocks where it is not obvious what the code is doing.

 ## Testing
 The site was tested on 21" monitors, 15" and 13" laptop screens and on an iPhone SE and iPhone 8 screen to test responsiveness.